FrankieFinancial/onboarding-widget/README.md

 // when requestAddress is false, address will be skipped all together, reducing the number of steps to complete the forms,
 // but also reducing the chances of a positive match
 requestAddress: boolean = true
-// when idScanVerification is true, we'll include the Onfido ID Verification UI at the end of the
+// when idScanVerification is truthy (either a boolean true or a configuration object), we'll include the Onfido ID Verification UI at the end of the
-// normal flow to request and check validity of document scans using OCR
+// normal flow to request and check the validity of document scans using OCR
- idScanVerification: boolean = false | {
+idScanVerification: boolean = boolean | {
-   //This will appear in the introduction screen of the onfido UI.
-Use this to explain
+// The welcome screen for idScanVerification is the introduction screen belonging to the onfido UI (third party).
-   //to your users that they need to supply identity documents and face photos
+// You may use this to explain in your own terms that they will be required to supply identity documents and a photo of their face
-   // to have their identities verified.
+// If no configuration object is provided, you must pass the boolean true, otherwise by default there will be no id scan verification.
-   // the default welcome screen is available in the screenshot at the Smart UI - Onfido section
+// In that case, the default welcome screen is displayed.
+You can find a screenshot of that screen in the section Smart UI - Onfido.
 welcomeScreen: boolean | {
   // title of the welcome screen
   title: string,
   // any instructions you want to provide to the user, this is passed as an array of string
   // where each entry in the array gets rendered as a paragraph
   content: string[],
-      // label text for the next button
+  // label for the cta button
   ctaText: boolean | string,
 },
 };
 ```

 ## To obtain a Google API key